craigbarnes/lua-gumbo/README.md

 Todo
 ----

+* Update readme:
+  * Mention FFI bindings (and that luaffi is supported)
+  * Mention the various Makefile `check-*` targets
+* Rename `gumbo.lua` to `gumbo/ffi.lua`
+* Rename `gumbo-cdef.lua` to `gumbo/cdef.lua`
+* Use `gumbo.lua` just for conditional selection between C/FFI bindings
+  * Add an environment variable to allow setting a preference on which to use
+  * Add an environment variable to enable printing which gets loaded
+* Update `Makefile` to install FFI bindings
 * Add a Lua-friendly interface for the `parse_flags` bit vector
 * Handle SVG and MathML namespaces properly.
 * Add an example of traversing a document and producing Graphviz output